RafaelBrandaoBastos/IOT-Application/README.md

 ## Objectives

-To carry out the Final IoT Project, the group established the following goals:

 * Use sensors to monitor the environment and the soil, together with an actuator to irrigate the garden.
 * Connect the ESP 32 via WI-FI, allowing the sending and receiving of messages via MQTT in a timely manner
 * Creating events triggered by receiving data in MQTT